lacalepfl/beacon_checker/README.md

 a example of file is given

-the values file is copy-paste of the site the tweets file can be download at the same place
+the values file is copy-paste of the site the seeds file can be download at the same place the image file can be download at the same place

 running:
-python3 checker.py tweetsfile valuefile imagefile
+python3 checker.py seedsfile valuefile imagefile